Do you ever struggle with fear? Do you know what it is to beat fear and walk by faith?

 So how can we choose to walk in Faith instead of fear?

 Hebrews 11:1 says “Now faith is the substance of things hoped for, the evidence of things not seen.”

 God is a God of Faith.
 We cannot do it alone, but with the power of the Holy Spirit, we are able to do exceedingly, abundantly beyond what we could ask or imagine.
 (Ephesians 3:20)

 When we accept Christ as Savior, we are able to do anything that he did while on the earth with his help.

 Is walking in faith over fear easy?
 Absolutely not.
 Daily we are bombarded by media stories of horrible things happening, family and friends going through struggles, ourselves going through hard stuff yet God promises that he will see us through.
 We aren’t called to try to walk this Christian walk alone.
 We are called to walk it with the help of Christ who gives us strength.
 (Phil 4:13)

-Am I perfect at this walk?
+Am I perfect in this walk?
 Of course not.